wp-plugins/wp-essentials/readme.txt

 == Frequently Asked Questions ==

-If you have any questions, please email us at [wpessentials@iprogress.co.uk](mailto:wpessentials@iprogress.co.uk).
+If you have any questions, please email me at [craig@iprogress.co.uk](mailto:craig@iprogress.co.uk).

 == Screenshots ==